GMGI-Fisheries/resources/docs/eDNA qPCR/qPCR-analysis.md

   ## group by plate ID and sample ID
   group_by(plate.ID, Sample_ID) %>%

-  ## calculate average of spikes per plate and sample
+  ## calculate mean of spikes per plate and sample
   ## ungroup by Sample_ID so the next calculation is only done grouped by Plate
   mutate(Filter_Cq = mean(Cq)) %>%
   ungroup(Sample_ID) %>%